 Live plotting

-As we’ve seen so far, if you just want to plot a Parameter in each of the subplots of the live plotting window, you can simply pass the list of Parameters to loop.run().
+As we’ve seen so far, if you just want to plot a Parameter in each of the subplots of the live plotting window, you can simply pass Parameters to loop.run().
 You can also pass them when you define the Loop using the plot argument, e.g.:

 loop=qc.loop1d(sweep_parameter=qdac.ch01.volt,